mih/Psignifit-3.x/doc-src/WELCOME.rst

 ========================
-Welcome to psignifit 3.0
+Welcome to Psignifit 3.0
 ========================

-psignifit is a toolbox that allows the user to fit psychometric functions and to test hypotheses about psychometric data.
+Psignifit is a toolbox that allows the user to fit psychometric functions and to test hypotheses about psychometric data.
 Compared to the "classical" version of psignifit, the new package comes with a number of additional features for fitting psychometric functions.
 These include the detection of outliers, and the identification of influential